-September 25: THE ROLE AND FUNCTIONING OF MULTI-STAKEHOLDER PLATFORMS
+September 27: THE ROLE AND FUNCTIONING OF MULTI-STAKEHOLDER PLATFORMS (Integrate the topic of Communities of Practice - COP)

-The recognition of the importance of addressing development challenges in an interdisciplinary and comprehensive way implies the need for fostering collaboration among diverse stakeholders, as does the scaling up of promising initiatives.
-This session will direct attention to different types of partnerships, networks and alliances for collective action, drawing on practical examples where this approach has been or is being pursued.
+Session description: The recognition of the importance of addressing development challenges in an interdisciplinary and comprehensive way implies the need for fostering collaboration among diverse stakeholders, as does the scaling up of promising initiatives.
+This session will direct attention to different types of partnerships, networks, and alliances for collective action, drawing on practical examples where this approach has been or is being pursued.
 Operational cooperation creates special challenges for development administrators and examples of this type of collaboration will be discussed.

-Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group discussion on multi-stakeholder platforms, citing examples in the development field
+Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercises on multi-stakeholder platforms and how they might be brought to bear on a development challenge

-Assignments: D-4: Section on stakeholders and impact pathway(s); 2) Readings and responses to questions; 3) Review PowerPoint; 4) Student leadership in the class
+Assignments: 1) Readings and responses to questions; 2) Review PowerPoint; 3) Student leadership in the class

-October 02: CAPACITY BUILDING AND TECHNICAL ASSISTANCE
+October 04: CAPACITY BUILDING AND TECHNICAL ASSISTANCE

-A major component of development projects and programs relates to capacity building and technical assistance.
+Session description: A major component of development projects and programs relates to capacity building and technical assistance.
 The session will begin addressing the question, what is capacity?
-To be effective, a number of issues need to be taken into account when planning a training and technical assistance program.
-This session will stress the importance of developing a capacity building strategy, with an emphasis on initiatives that involve multiple stakeholders and that embrace the interdisciplinary nature of sustainable development.
+To be effective, a number of issues need to be considered when planning a training and technical assistance program.
+This session will stress the importance of developing a capacity building strategy, with an emphasis on initiatives that involve multiple stakeholders and that embrace the interdisciplinary nature of sustainable development challenges.
 Criticisms of capacity building programs will also be discussed.
 Attention will be focused on the importance of capitalizing on local knowledge and priorities.
 Drawing on the literature, a systemic approach to capacity building will be introduced.
 This approach provides a clearer understanding of why some capacity building efforts have limited potential for meaningful success/impact over time.
 Attention will also be focused on the challenges of determining the impact of capacity building and the achievement of a multiplier effect over time.

-Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercise on developing and implementing a capacity building program
+Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercises on developing and implementing a capacity building program

-Assignments: D-5: Logframe or logic model for your proposal; 2) Readings and responses to questions; 3) Review PowerPoint; 4) Student leadership in the class
+Assignments: 1) D-5: Logframe or logic model for your proposal; 2) Readings and responses to questions; 3) Review PowerPoint; 4) Student leadership in the class

-October 9: BUDGETING AND MANAGEMENT OF FINANCES
+October 11: BUDGETING AND MANAGEMENT OF FINANCES

-Competent, responsible management of project and program finances is an essential element of development administration.
-In this session, attention will be focused on a number of themes related to this topic including budget preparation, tracking of project finances, financial reports, accounting for inkind contributions, planning and accounting for joint activities and audits.
+Session description: Competent, responsible management of project and program finances is an essential element of development administration.
+In this session, attention will be focused on themes related to this topic including budget preparation, tracking of project finances, financial reports, accounting for in-kind contributions, planning and accounting for joint activities and audits.
 The important issue of project overheads will be introduced, as will mechanisms to compensate for low overheads paid by many donor organizations, including the capture of indirect costs.
-Purchasing and contracting will also be discussed in a brief fashion, as will the topic of corruption, a serious risk for anyone involved in development administration.
+Purchasing and contracting will also be discussed in a brief fashion, as will the topic of corruption, a serious risk that must be considered in development administration.

-Learning activities: 1) Group discussion on questions and response on CANVAS; 2) Group exercise on the development of a budget for a project
+Learning activities: 1) Group discussion on questions and response on CANVAS; 2) Group exercise/s on the development of a budget for a project